Norwegian Wikipedia: History

 While the ISO 639 two-letter code for Bokmål is nb, the Bokmål/Riksmål Norwegian Wikipedia continues to be hosted at no.wikipedia.org, while the narrower nb code redirects to that site.
 The Nynorsk code is nn, and the Nynorsk Wikipedia is hosted at nn.wikipedia.org.

-On April 9, 2013, the Nynorsk Wikipedia passed 100,000 articles.
+On 9 April 2013, the Nynorsk Wikipedia passed 100,000 articles.

 Wikimedia Norge is a Norwegian private membership association with the purpose to support Wikimedia's projects, in particular those in Norwegian and Sami languages.
-The association was formed at a meeting at the National Library in Oslo on June 23, 2007.
+The association was formed at a meeting at the National Library in Oslo on 23 June 2007.
 However, it has no formal role in relation to the Norwegian Wikipedia projects.

+The Norwegian Wikipedia was launched on 29 November 2001, and initially there were no precise rules governing the writing of articles in a particular dialect.
+The development of the section led to the decision to launch a separate section in Nynorsk, which happened on 31 July 2004.

+On 7 August 2005, the 10,000th article was written (Edvard Langset).

+In April 2007, Noregs Mållag, an organization dedicated to the promotion of Nynorsk, donated 50,000 Norwegian kroner to the administrator and bureaucrat of the section Ranveig Mossige Thattai for the development of the Nynorsk section.

+On 11 August 2007 the number of articles exceeded 25,000 (the anniversary was Fallots tetrade).
+The number of registered participants by that time had reached almost 3,000.

+On 13 February 2008 the number of articles exceeded 30,000, while the 150,000th article was created in the Bokmål section on January 30 of the same year.
+The number of registered contributors to the Nynorsk Wikipedia by that time had reached 3,377.

+The contributors to the Nynorsk Wikipedia used Apertium to perform machine translation between Nynorsk and Bokmål, and also collaborated with Wikipedia sections in other continental Scandinavian languages as part of the Skanwiki meta-project.